brather1ng/RePoE/README.md

 Repository of Path of Exile resources for tool developers.

-Contains only information about stat and mod id resolution at the moment.
+Contains information about stats, mods and gems at the moment.
 See the `data` folder for those files and the `docs` folder for their documentation.

 For the actual GGPK parsing, [PyPoE](https://github.com/OmegaK2/PyPoE) is used.
 The code here just converts PyPoE's Python objects to JSON.

 Developed to supply [PoESkillTree](https://github.com/EmmittJ/PoESkillTree) with the game data information it requires.
-I'll only convert files that are necessary for PoESkillTree.
-But I'm open to requests about converted files or Pull Requests that add conversion for more files.
+If you need other files converted, feel free to open an Issue or Pull Request for that.

 ## Files